 As with most journals, almost all manuscripts submitted to CATE involve some level of additional revision (b or c) prior to publication.

 The editorial decision and rationale will be conveyed in an e-mail to the first author.
 Copies of the peer reviews will also be accessible by this first author.

 What happens after a manuscript is tentatively accepted for publication?

 If a manuscript receives favorable comments from reviewers and the editors concur, tentative approval for publication is made.
 This approval is conditioned upon specific revisions that must be made as well as the submission of supporting materials (described below).
-We request that authors resubmit their revised manuscripts within 4 months.
+We typically request that authors resubmit their revised manuscripts within 30 days.

 Final decision to publish a manuscript is made after the satisfactory completion of revisions outlined by the editors.
 When a manuscript is accepted for publication, author(s) will be requested to provide a final-version electronic copy of their manuscript, tables, and references.
-We request that authors format their manuscripts for publishing following the CATE Formatting Guidelines within 4 months.
+We request that authors format their manuscripts for publishing following the CATE Formatting Guidelines within two weeks.

 The editorial staff of CATE reserves the right to make editorial changes that do not materially affect the meaning of the text.
 Accepted CATE manuscripts are copyedited for posting online in a consistent format.